FEUP-LDTS-2021/ldts-project-assignment-g1301/docs/README.md

 This project was developed by João Reis (up202007227) Pedro Gomes (up202006322) Rui Pires (up202008252).

 ### IMPLEMENTED FEATURES
+Menu Interface: We implemented a menu interface that pops up when the application starts running.
+It helps the user choosing whether he wants to play or quit the game.
+To quit the game while playing the user needs to press the "q" key or simply end up losing the game.

+Information on Run-Time: We successfully developed a way of showing the player information about what's going on while he/she's playing the game.
+Mainly information about the spaceship's health, its damage and score.

+GameOver Interface: After the user loses the game a screen containg a GAME OVER message pops up and also lets the user know his score at the end of the game.

 Moving left: the spaceship will move one square to the left when the "a"  key is pressed.

 Moving right: the spaceship will move one square to the right when the "d"  key is pressed.